Quanced/hiking-with-dogs/README.md

 ### Gallery
 Selected images to show what the hikes can look like.
 It's useful for the user to get a feeling if the hikes may be compatable with their expectations.
+I've been working with this page to make it visually appealing and made sure the resolution on the images look charp to keep the website looking professional.

 ![Annotation 2022-12-06 1810010](https://user-images.githubusercontent.com/116362850/205985820-0e030693-ee5e-4326-b760-3f0aa1f4db4b.jpg)

 ### Sign Up
 This page allow the visitor to sign up for upcoming hikes.
-The user will be asked to submit their full name, dogs name and email address.
+The user will be asked to submit their full name, email address and what hikes they would like to attend.

 ![Annotation 2022-12-06 1810011](https://user-images.githubusercontent.com/116362850/205985832-2e7926b3-6e49-49fd-b554-e5ebbc8500dd.jpg)

+## Features Left To Implement
+Create a forum for users to be able to communicate and share their own pictures, experiences and tips with other dedicated hikers.

 # Testing